matrixorigin/matrixorigin.io/docs/MatrixOne/Tutorial/springboot-hibernate-crud-demo.md

 ### 4. Create table and insert some data in MatrixOne

 Connect to MatrixOne with MySQL client and execute the following SQL statements.
+You can save these SQL statements in a *book.sql* under */resource/database/*.

 ```
 mysql> USE test;